mikecalvo/msse_seng_5199/week08/javascript.md

 # What are Prototypes?
 - A base set of properties that are cloned/copied to form a new type
-- It is not inheritence in the same way Groovy/Java/C# classes inherit from each other
+- It is not inheritance in the same way Groovy/Java/C# classes inherit from each other
 - Every object has a prototype
 - Prototypes can be modified at run time
 - Use `new` or Object.create to extend another object